G-Node/gnode-client-matlab/README.md

 session = init('default');
 ```

 Now the toolbox is ready for use.
-The toolbox requires a network connection for all
+It requires a network connection for all
 operations involving download or upload.
 The G-Node data store uses a simple
 object model similar to [NEO](http://packages.python.org/neo/).
 All your data
 is stored in a set of object types tailored to electrophysiology, such as blocks,